reframe-hpc/reframe/docs/regression_test_api.rst

   Inserts or modifies a regression test parameter.
   If a parameter with a matching name is already present in the parameter space of a parent class, the existing parameter values will be combined with those provided by this method following the inheritance behavior set by the arguments ``inherit_params`` and ``filter_params``.
   Instead, if no parameter with a matching name exists in any of the parent parameter spaces, a new regression test parameter is created.
-  A regression test can be parametrized as follows:
+  A regression test can be parameterized as follows:

   .. code:: python